Do taxes on cigarettes bring in enough revenue to cover what smoking costs the government?

 The cost to the public purse is higher

 While smoking has a direct impact on the NHS, it can also be said to have an indirect impact on society more widely (for instance, fire services need to be called out to incidents caused by smoking and ill health can result in lost productivity at work).
 The think tank Policy Exchange made an attempt in 2010 at quantifying the wider costs, coming up with a £14 billion total (including the £2.7 billion estimate of NHS costs).

 This is even more uncertain an estimate since it’s based on estimating lost economic output from workers dying early from smoking-related conditions (£4 billion) and even taking smoking breaks at work (£2.9 billion).
 That assumption has been criticised on the basis that it assumes smokers take more breaks than other workers.

 As in the case of NHS costs, the net effect on the public purse might be smaller in the longer term.
 People dying earlier can reduce the state’s spending on social care and pensions.

 So the ‘real’ costs of smoking can go some way beyond admissions to hospital alone, although it’s a mammoth task to put a number on this.

 So is the Treasury clawing the money back?

 Smokers will be all too familiar with the price of cigarettes, but perhaps not with how much of it is actually tax.

-According to HM Revenue and Customs (HMRC) figures, the typical price of a pack of 20 cigarettes was £6.83 last year.
-Of this, a full £5.61 was tax, incuding tobacco duty and VAT.
-So 82% of the price of a pack is tax which goes back to the Treasury.
+The typical price of a pack of 20 cigarettes was £7.13 in 2013, according to HM Revenue and Customs (HMRC).
+Of this, a full £5.89 was tax, including tobacco duty and VAT.
+So 83% of the price of a pack went back to the Treasury.